-Firmware related controls are designated with an asterisk (\).
+Firmware related controls are designated with an asterisk ().

 Access Control AC-4 Information Flow Enforcement Organizations also consider the trustworthiness of filtering and/or inspection mechanisms (i.e., hardware, firmware, and software components) that are critical to information flow enforcement.
 AC-6 Least Privilege Authorize access for organization-defined security functions (deployed in hardware, software, and firmware) Assessment, Authorization, and Monitoring CA-2 Control Assessments The required skills include general knowledge of risk management concepts and approaches as well as comprehensive knowledge of and experience with the hardware, software, and firmware system components implemented.
 CA-7 Continuous Monitoring The terms "continuous" and "ongoing" imply that organizations assess and monitor their controls and risks at a frequency sufficient to support risk-based decisions.
 Automation supports more frequent updates to hardware, software, and firmware inventories, authorization packages, and other system information.
 CA-8 Penetration Testing Authorize access for organization-defined security functions (deployed in hardware, software, and firmware) Configuration Management CM-2 Baseline Configuration Automated mechanisms that help organizations maintain consistent baseline configurations for systems include configuration management tools, hardware, software, firmware inventory tools, and network management tools.
 Retaining previous versions of baseline configurations to support rollback include hardware, software, firmware, configuration files, configuration records, and associated documentation.
 CM-3 Configuration Change Control Changes to systems include modifications to hardware, software, or firmware components and configuration settings defined in CM-6.
 CM-5 Access Restrictions for Change Changes to the hardware, software, or firmware components of systems or the operational procedures related to the system can potentially have significant effects on the security of the systems or individuals' privacy.
-Therefore, organizations permit only qualified and authorized individuals to access systems for purposes of initiating changes
+Therefore, organizations permit only qualified and authorized individuals to access systems for purposes of initiating changes.

-Identify, document, and approve any deviations from established configuration settings destary, desarrient, and approve any deviations from established configuration settings Code execution in protected environments applies to all sources of binary or machine-executable code, including commercial software and firmware and open-source software.
-System components are discrete, identifiable information technology assets that include hardware, software, and firmware.
-Detect the presence of unauthorized hardware, software, and firmware components within the system Prevent the installation of software and firmware components without verification that the component has been digitally signed using a certificate that is recognized and approved by the organization.
-Security-related information includes inventories of system hardware, software, and firmware components.
-Identification and Authentication (a) For public key-based authentication: (1) Enforce authorized access to the corresponding private key; Analyze malicious code and/or other residual artifacts remaining in the system after the incident.
+CM-6 Configuration Settings Identify, document, and approve any deviations from established configuration settings CM-7 Least Functionality Code execution in protected environments applies to all sources of binary or machine- executable code, including commercial software and firmware and open-source software.
+CM-8 System Component Inventory System components are discrete, identifiable information technology assets that include hardware, software, and firmware.
+Detect the presence of unauthorized hardware, software, and firmware components within the system CM-14 Signed Components Prevent the installation of software and firmware components without verification that the component has been digitally signed using a certificate that is recognized and approved by the organization.
+Contingency Planning CP-9 System Backup Security-related information includes inventories of system hardware, software, and firmware components.
+Identification and Authentication IA-5 Authenticator Management (a) For public key-based authentication: (1) Enforce authorized access to the corresponding private key; Incident Response IR-4 Incident Handling Analyze malicious code and/or other residual artifacts remaining in the system after the incident.
 Coordinate incident handling activities involving supply chain events with other organizations involved in the supply chain.
-Approve, control, and monitor the use of system maintenance tools; Maintenance tools can include hardware, software, and firmware items and may be pre- installed, brought in with maintenance personnel on media, cloud-based, or downloaded from a website.
+Maintenance MA-3 Maintenance Tools Approve, control, and monitor the use of system maintenance tools; Maintenance tools can include hardware, software, and firmware items and may be pre- installed, brought in with maintenance personnel on media, cloud-based, or downloaded from a website.